SBCTC Policy Manual

 The Public Employees' Benefits Board makes available health, dental, accidental death, long term disabilities, and life insurance plans in which eligible higher education employees may participate.
 The legislature designates the amount of the monthly employers’ and any employees’ premium contributions paid for each participating employee.

-In addition to the above plans, each college district may make available employee liability insurance, which is purchased by the district.
-The district may also make available to students and trustees various types of insurance, provided the total cost of the premiums is paid by the participating student or trustee.
+The district may also make available to students various types of insurance, provided the total cost of the premiums is paid by the participating student.

 Annual (Vacation) Leave